alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <h2 style="text-decoration: underline;">RemoteAuthProvider</h2>

-<i>I want a service that takes credentials (e.g. email and password) and returns an `AuthSession` if they are valid, or a helpful error message if they are invalid or some error occurs.</i>
+<i>I want a service that takes credentials (e.g. email and password) and returns an `AuthSession` if they are valid, or a helpful error message if the credentials are invalid or some error occurs.</i>

 This is the responsibility of the `RemoteAuthProvider`.